applanga/applanga_flutter/README.md

 ### Pull & Push new translations
 To be able to perform a push or pull command you will have to setup [Applanga CLI](https://www.applanga.com/docs/integration-documentation/cli) first.

-Execute `flutter pub run applanga_flutter:pull` from your shell and the package will download all new strings from all languages and add them to the corresponding arb files.
+Execute `dart run applanga_flutter:pull` from your shell and the package will download all new strings from all languages and add them to the corresponding arb files.

-Execute `flutter pub run applanga_flutter:push` from your shell and the package will upload all newly added strings from the arb files to the applanga dashboard.
+Execute `dart run applanga_flutter:push` from your shell and the package will upload all newly added strings from the arb files to the applanga dashboard.

 By default your base language `.arb` file is the single source of truth.
 So an `pull` will get and save all translations for all languages except the base language into corresponding arb files.
 A `push` will update only strings from the base language which are not uploaded yet to the dashboard.
-With this configuration a `flutter pub run applanga_flutter:push --force` is recommended.
+With this configuration a `dart run applanga_flutter:push --force` is recommended.
 All translations for the base language and its meta-data (important for icu strings) are uploaded and updated.
 You can change that `push` and `pull` behavior in your `.applanga.json`.
 ## Over the Air Updates